A broadband hyperspectral image sensor with high spatio-temporal resolution

 In this work, we report an on-chip computational hyperspectral imaging sensor, termed the HyperspecI sensor, with its comprehensive framework of hardware fabrication, optical calibration, and computational reconstruction.
-First, to effectively capture both spatial and spectral information, we developed a broadband multispectral filter array (BMSFA) fabrication technique using photolithography.
-The BMSFA is composed of different broadband spectrum-modulation materials at different spatial locations.
-Different from the common narrow-band filters, the broadband BMSFA is able to modulate incident light at the entire spectral range, allowing much higher light throughput that benefits low-light and long-distance imaging applications.
-The modulated information is then intrinsically compressed and acquired by the underlying broadband monochrome image sensor, allowing for spatial-spectral compression with full temporal resolution.
-Second, to restore the hyperspectral data cube from the BMSFA compressed measurements, we derived a Transformer-based spectral reconstruction network (SRNet).
-The network consists of specially-designed spectral attention modules, enabling to compute cross-covariance across spectral channels and create attention feature maps with implicit knowledge of the spectral information and global context, which has more precise feature extraction and fuse ability than the conventional model-based reconstruction methods and convolutional neural networks.
-Consequently, we can reconstruct hyperspectral images with high spatial and spectral resolution from each frame, realizing real-time hyperspectral imaging.
+First, to acquire both spatial and spectral information effectively, we developed a broadband multispectral filter array (BMSFA) fabrication technique using photolithography.
+The BMSFA is composed of different broadband spectral modulation materials at different spatial locations.
+Different from the common narrow-band filters, the BMSFA can modulate incident light at the entire wide spectral range, allowing much higher light throughput that benefits low-light and long-distance imaging applications.
+The modulated information is then intrinsically compressed and acquired by the underlying broadband monochrome sensor chip, allowing for spatial-spectral compression with full temporal resolution.
+Second, to efficiently restore hyperspectral data cubes from the BMSFA compressed measurements, we derived a light-weight and high-performance neural network (SRNet), which has stronger feature extraction and prior modeling ability.
+Consequently, we can reconstruct hyperspectral images (HSIs) with high spatial and spectral resolution from each frame, realizing high-throughput real-time hyperspectral imaging.